Platonn/gh-issue-templates-test2/.github/ISSUE_TEMPLATE/custom.md

+---
+name: Create Issue
+about: Create New issue
+title: "(Please use "
+---

 Hello and thank you for your interest in contributing to Spartacus!

 We appreciate your involvement and dedication to improving our product.
 As you may know, the project, which originally began as the open-source initiative Spartacus, has now evolved into the official SAP product SAP Composable Storefront.
 This change means we're channeling our resources to ensure a high-quality experience through SAP's dedicated support and enhancement channels.